-- Museum of Science: Public library free ticket program
+- Museum of Science: The public library free-ticket program works here.

-- Harvard University Art Museums: Free on Saturday from 10:00am - Noon (includes Fogg Museum, Arthur Sackler Museum, and Busch-Reisinger Museum)
+- Harvard University Art Museums: Free on Saturday from 10:00 am to noon (includes Fogg Museum, Arthur Sackler Museum and Busch-Reisinger Museum).

-- Harvard Museum of Natural History: Free to Massachusetts residents on Sunday from 9:00am - Noon and Wednesdays from 3 to 5pm (September to May).
-Also free to Bank of America card holders on the first weekends of every month.
+- Harvard Museum of Natural History: Free to Massachusetts residents on Sunday from 9:00 am to noon and Wednesdays from 3 to 5 pm (September–May).
+Also free to Bank of America cardholders on the first weekends of every month.

-For no fee at all, you can browse during the day, and when the sun goes down, the street performers come out in force and the shops stay open late.
-So browse the bookstores and gift shops or find a cafe and listen to a singer/guitarist or watch in disbelief at the magicians or jugglers.
-Anyway you dice it you can't beat the price.
+For no fee at all, you can browse during the day, but the fun doesn't end there.
+When the sun goes down, the street performers come out in force, and the shops stay open late.
+So browse the bookstores and gift shops, find a cafe and listen to a singer/guitarist or watch in disbelief as the magicians and jugglers do their thing.
+Any way you dice it, you can't beat the price.
 Take the red line to Harvard Square.

 The diversity of Boston and its heritage means there's always a parade, street festival or concert performance going on in the city most months.